-AES has about 50 multi-layer filtration systems and more than 100 air quality monitors which record air quality and alert the facilities management team when the air quality declines.
-AES started installing forced air ventilation systems in August 2015.
-These multi-layer filtration systems improve air quality by 70% of the outside air quality readings and often much higher.
+AES has about 50 multi-layer filtration systems and more than 100 air quality monitors which record air quality and alert the facilities management team when air quality declines.
+AES started installing fresh air purification systems in August 2015.
+These multi-layer filtration systems improve air quality by 70% over outside particulate matter (pm2.5), and sometimes readings show even more dramatic improvements.

 Our air handling systems provide excellent indoor air quality and help with maintaining a healthy environment.
-We are seeking additional methods to prevent the spread of COVID-19, including in our isolation room where the air systems will be independent from the full system.
+We have sought additional methods to prevent the spread of COVID-19, including in our isolation room where the air systems are independent of the full system.

 We believe that:

-- Activity is necessary for us all – children, young adults and adults – and inactivity presents potential behavioral and health-related problems;
+- Activity is necessary for us all—children, young adults, and adults—and inactivity leads to potential behavioral and health-related problems.

-- The majority of individuals and families expect that the school delivers a high-quality physical education and athletics program to students;
+- The majority of individuals and families expect that the School will deliver a high-quality physical education and athletics program to its students.

-- Since teachers, advisers, and coaches know their students well, they will make decisions regarding the general level of activity of their students and the particular level of participation of individual students based on those students’ medical histories;
+- Since teachers, advisers, and coaches know their students well, they will make decisions regarding the general level of activity for their classes and regarding the particular level of participation for individual students based on their medical histories.